 Finke, the show's creator, said in a statement, "I wrote the show as a means of discussing not only depression and suicide, but the means of coping, moving on, and finding a way out of that dark place in which so many people find themselves."

+Reporting Live has been developed at New York University's Tisch School of the Arts and received an album recording at Dubway Studios.
 Other members of the creative team include music director Andrew Brubaker and assistant director Chip Miller.